novski/diagrams.net-cable-list/README.md

 And your /tests/drawings/ folder should now be populated with two additional files:
 - `example-output.drawio` that you can open with diagrams.net
 - `example-output.csv` wich you can import to your spreadsheet programm of choice and use as list of cables.

+### how to draw
+- Create a drawing that has uncompressed filesize, for that look in to the menu to uncheck the commpressed save.
+- Add two lines or connections and add in the style the datafield `type` with value `cable`.
+  If you have multiple cables the datafield can be copied and pasted to many at once.
+- do the same for `type:device` to get a list of devices (by now it's a future feeture)
+- add a source and target label ON the cable (it needs the relationship to the cable) to get an incremented Number on both sides.

 ## Restrictions:
 - window hangs on long tasks (big files) and needs looooong to solve the task. -> read Apendix A